gizzmo123456/AMS-Build/CI-projects/pipeline-configJSON.md

 SSH "prepare-build" section (ie in both subsections "master-dir-commands" and "build-dir-commands").

 ## SSH Keys
-At the present time adding an SSH key is NOT an automated process anf therefore must be done manually.
+At the present time adding an SSH key is NOT an automated process and therefore must be done manually.
 Furthermore, the SSH folder is NOT created by AMS-Build and must be created by an admin with root privileges.